School Safety and Facilities

 Register here.

 The Nonviolent Crisis Intervention® Key Points Refresher is designed to help improve your understanding of key program concepts, enhance your skills and provide strategies to apply the information to workplace realities.
-Only participants who have completed the Nonviolent Crisis Intervention Training during the 2022-2023 school year are eligible to participate in the Refresher Training.
-You must attend all sessions.
+Only participants who have completed the Nonviolent Crisis Intervention Training in the last 12-18 months are eligible to participate in the Refresher Training.
 In addition, we are asking that individuals attend in pairs or trios so that they can perform the physical interventions with a partner.
 All participants must complete the physical interventions in order to receive certification.
-If you have further questions regarding the course, please contact Brandon Cruz via email at bcruz@swboces.org.

 Center for Professional Learning and Curriculum Support